 However, this project also includes work taking place on several side streets including Madrona, Waluga, Firwood, Bryant, Quarry, Reese, Oakridge, Lanewood and Red Cedar Way.
 This means there will be some truck traffic on these side streets and other surrounding streets at times in order to enable crews to complete the improvements in these locations.
 Thank you for your patience and understanding.

 Project approved work hours are 7 a.m. – 7 p.m.
 Monday to Friday, weekends 8 a.m. – 6 p.m. and night work from 10 p.m. – 6 a.m.
-Most work will take place during the day, but because the project is large and complex, there will be times when work will occur at night.
-Night activities may include utility shutdowns, setting up traffic shifts, intersection work, utility crossings and paving.
+Due to the complexity of this project, work is taking place during the day and night.
+Night activities include any major excavation in the travel lanes, utility shutdowns, setting up traffic shifts, intersection work, utility crossings and paving.